junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-The suggestions from Ghostbusters are not exactly realistic, but the ones from Ghostfacers look like doable.
+The suggestions from Ghostbusters are not exactly realistic, but the ones from Ghostfacers look doable.

 Dean checks their website and resumes.
-Their experiences seem to have a solid track records, with dates and locations and hows and whys.
+Their experiences seem to have a solid track record, with dates and locations and hows and whys.

-Dean clicks open one of their headline how-to videos titling "Ghost Introduction."
+Dean clicks open one of their headline how-to videos tited "Ghost Introduction."
 The unprofessional -- in his businessman's customary mind -- unshaped opening lines delivered by the two boys who look barely out of school make him almost want to close the page five seconds in, but curiosity makes him stay.
 Besides, the ghost that is right by his side looks highly concentrated on what they're going to say.

 Dean does not make any remark, just keeps watching.

-"The first step in any supernatural fight:" they say, then a lot more loudly together with the same words blink huge and dramatically on the center of the screen -- "Figure out what you're up against."
+"The first step in any supernatural fight," they say, then a lot more loudly together with the same words blink huge and dramatically on the center of the screen -- "Figure out what you're up against."

 Dean frowns at the video, talking to the two ghost-hunting boys on the screen, a little annoyed, "I never said I want a 'fight' or an 'up-against'.
 Just show me what to do."